Moving to New Zealand from the US: Complete guide for 2026

 While daily expenses like groceries and utilities are fairly consistent across the country, rent and lifestyle costs vary by city:

-- Christchurch offers the most affordable rents and lowest overall costs, making it ideal for expats seeking value.
+- Christchurch offers the most affordable rents and the lowest overall costs.

 (Cost of living data sourced from Numbeo.)